GunjaShah/face_recognition/README.md

 1. Clone or download the code.
 2. Ensure that you have a dataset of images containing one image per person to recognize.
 Place these images in a directory (`image_path`) specified in the code.
-3. Run the script
+3. Run the ipynb script
 4. A window will open displaying the webcam feed.
 Detected faces will be annotated with the names of recognized individuals.

 # Code Structure

-`face_recognition_webcam.py`: The main Python script.
+`face_recognition.ipynb`: The main Jupyter script.

 `image_path`: Path to the directory containing images of known individuals.
 Update this variable with the path to your dataset.